Gospel Tour 2020

 – visit Civil Rights Museum at Lorraine Motel

-– attend choir rehearsal at a huge church in Bronzeville
+– attend choir rehearsal at a huge historic church

 – seminar with a prominent musicologist at the Center for Black Music research